Learn the science of women’s health

 Topics covered in this course offer a good background for potential careers such as physician, nurse, diagnostician, biologist, psychologist, women’s health counselor, legislator, lawyer and social worker.

 Final Project: Take a Stand on a Women's Health Issue

-You will focus on a particular disease, present current policies affecting it, discuss problems that arise and propose a new approach.
+Focus on a particular disease, present current policies affecting it, discuss problems, and propose a new approach.
 Make your case in a video or creative poster.

 Skills You Will Gain From This Course

 - You will be able to discuss the complexities surrounding women’s health in our society

 - You will comprehend the hormonal, reproductive and unique metabolic cycles of women